Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ```
 In Kotlin everything has a return value, `void` is replaced with `Unit`, which is a class and the only possible instance of that class.
 Like Rust also in Kotlin every scope has a return value, e.g. `val a = if (0 == 0) \{ 1 \} else { 2 }`, in this case `a` will have value of 1.

-Kotlin assumes that nothing is inheritalbe unless it's explicit, this avoid many of the problem on inheritance.
-In Kotlin there are two kind of attributes, variables (`var`) which are values that can change, values (`val`) which means that the value is not reassignable, and not immutable.
+Kotlin assumes that nothing is inheritable unless it's explicit, this avoids many of the problem on inheritance.
+In Kotlin there are two kinds of attributes, variables (`var`) which are values that can change, values (`val`) which means that the value is not reassignable, and not immutable.

-Functions types: in Kotlin the type of a function is defnied as the set of types of the paramters inside parethesis and the return value after the arrow (`->`): `(String, Int) -> Unit`.
+Functions types: in Kotlin the types of a function is defined as the set of types of the parameters inside parenthesis and the return value after the arrow (`->`): `(String, Int) -> Unit`.
 To declare a function we use the keyword `fun`, to assign a function to a variable we use the (`::`) before its name, `val a: (String) -> Unit = ::greet`.
 This allows function in kotlin to be: **higher order functions** and **first class citizens**.

 ## Classes
 Classes have a default constructor defined with parenthesis after the name of the class, the `init` scope is run after the constructor is called, moreover secondory constructors can be defined with the `constructor` keyword, in the end they must call the primary constructor to build the object.